The signs and symptoms of an actinic keratosis include:

 - Flat to slightly raised patch or bump on the top layer of skin

-- Color as varied as pink, red or brown, or flesh-colored
+- Color as varied as pink, red or brown

 - Itching or burning in the affected area

-Actinic keratoses are found primarily on areas exposed to the sun, including your face, lips, ears, back of your hands, forearms, scalp and neck.
+Actinic keratoses are found primarily on areas exposed to the sun, such as your face, lips, ears, hands, forearms, scalp and neck.

 When to see a doctor